dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 Note the several IP addresses in the `A Record` fields,  those are github servers ([apex domain setup](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider))

 ⚠️ If you have a *URL Redirect Record / CNAME Record* then the github setup failed.
-You should delete both the *URL Redirect Record* and the *CNAME* in NameCheap and add in the *A Record* per the [github apex domain setup](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider).
+You should delete both the *URL Redirect Record* and the *CNAME Record* in NameCheap and add in the *A Record* per the [github apex domain setup](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider).
 Here's [more on adding in *A Records*.](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain).
 Basically just make it match the above screenshot, you may have to wait a little while for the changes to work.

 🚀 Try doing a reverse DNS lookup (IP address to name):